Mr-MaNia7/Mr-MaNia7/README.md

 - 👋 Hi, I’m @Mr-MaNia7
-- 👀 I’m interested in Difficulty
+- 👀 I’m interested in foo
 - 🌱 I’m currently learning new things everyday
 - 💞️ I’m looking to collaborate on building new things
 - 📫 How to reach me ...